newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/zoning-cannabis.md

 #﻿## Zoning Approval
 -﻿ Must be a letter or an affidavit from the local government official(s)
--﻿ Must indicate that the business location complies with zoning requirements for the business activities -﻿ Must include any zoning variances granted to the business.
+-﻿ Must indicate that the business location complies with zoning requirements for the business activities -﻿ Must include any zoning variances granted to the business

+#﻿## Letter of Resolution
+-﻿ If your local government has a governing body, a written resolution indicating that your business location is approved for cannabis business activities
+-﻿ If your local government has no governing body, a written letter from the municipality's executive indicating that your location is suitable for cannabis business activities resolution indicating that the intended location is appropriately located or otherwise suitable for cannabis business activities; or

 > **Once completed, you will have:**
 >